 - Secondary Systems - pros & cons

-You may obtain Water Conservation CEUs by attending the following trainings:
+You may obtain Water Conservation CEUs by attending the following upcoming trainings:

-- (PLEASE NOTE: Only 0.4 Webinar CEUs can count towards the 1.8 required CEUs during the 3 year period)
+- Webinars (Only 0.4 Webinar CEUs can count towards the 1.8 required CEUs during the 3 year period)

 After you obtain your certification, you will be certified for a three year period.
 This three year period begins the January following the date you obtained your certification.
-The certification expiration date will be the last day of December, ending your three year certification period.
-You will be able to renew your certification by paying the $100 renewal fee & acquiring & submitting (where neccessary) the required 1.8 CEUs.
+The certification expiration date will be the last day of December, ending your three-year certification period.
+You will be able to renew your certification by paying the $100 renewal fee & acquiring & submitting (where necessary) the required 1.8 CEUs.